whosonfirst/go-rasterzen/README.md

     	A valid ini-style config file section. (default "rasterd") -svg-handler
     	Enable the SVG tile handler. (default true)
+  -www
+    	Enable a simple web interface with a slippy map (at /) for testing and debugging.
 ```

 A simple HTTP server for delivering rasterized Netzen vector (TMS or "slippy map") tiles.